ajthor/rpi-cluster-salt/README.md

-# Raspberry Pi Omega Salt Provisioner
+# Raspberry Pi Cluster Salt Provisioner

-This repo contains instructions and salt scripts that you can use in order to maintain the Raspberry Pi Omega cluster.
+This repo contains instructions and salt scripts that you can use in order to maintain the Raspberry Pi cluster.
 Follow the instructions below to install Salt and start the Docker Swarm.

 ## Setting up the Raspberry Pis